Student Champions Share Stories of Transformation

 More Literacy Stories

-Click on any image to start the slide show.
+Click on any image to start the slide show (once a slide is selected, click the “i” button at bottom right to view the caption).
 Photos courtesy of Andy Shelter Photography, styled by Amy Pollack of Twist ‘n’ Shout Graphic Design.

 VOLUNTEER TUTORS CHANGE LIVES Volunteers Pat Paul, Sandy Kauffman, Barbara Sheehan, and Jack Stoddard work together to tutor adults who need help with reading, writing, and math.
 All four are retired and meet with their students twice a week.
 “Our sessions are often filled with good cheer and laughter,” says Jack.
 Pat adds, “Working with such selfless tutors and dedicated students makes me look forward to coming every week.”